aknot242/terraform-nginx-auth/README.md

     2. Update line **3** with the namespace name that you created in step 1.

-    3. Update lines **5-8** with GitHub container registry information from the “Building the NGINX Plus Container Image” section of this guide.
+    3. Update lines **5-8** with GitHub container registry information from the "Building the NGINX Plus Container Image" section of this guide.

     4. Update lines **10** and **13**.
-Change the “example.com” to a custom domain name you own that has been delegated to F5 Distributed Cloud.
+Change the "example.com" to a custom domain name you own that has been delegated to F5 Distributed Cloud.
 See [Domain Delegation](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation) for details on how to set this up in your tenant.

-        > **NOTE:** The value on line **13 _must_** match the fqdn you used in step 3 of the “Create the Azure OIDC Identity Provider” section of this guide.
+        > **NOTE:** The value on line **13 _must_** match the fqdn you used in step 3 of the "Create the Azure OIDC Identity Provider" section of this guide.
 If you need to, you can change the URL you set in that step using the Azure Portal.

     5. By default, the Sentence app will deploy to a Kubernetes cluster in the Dallas, Texas (U.S.) region, and the NGINX Plus OIDC auth service to a Kubernetes cluster in Seattle, Washington (U.S.).
 If you would like to update these, update lines **11** and **14** in your **terraform.tfvars** using values from this list.